-We believe all children are unique and all children are special.
+We believe all children are unique and all children are special, made in God's image.
 We recognise each child as a unique individual with his or her own personal talents, experiences, learning styles and needs.
 We value their abilities and achievements, and are committed to providing an effective learning environment which promotes their intellectual and personal development.
 We are an inclusive school – we wish to see children of all abilities, talents and disability educated together.
 We aim to enable all children to participate fully in school life.

 We understand the positive benefits that inclusion brings, enriching and strengthening our community.
 Where children have additional needs the whole school community is committed to supporting them.
-All teachers here are teachers of children with SEND.
+All teachers at St. Stephen's are teachers of ALL children.
 We seek to support all children's access to the curriculum so that they have the opportunity to progress and achieve success.
 We strongly believe in involving the children and you as their parent/carer in a positive working partnership with us.

 Who is involved with your child?

 Everyone at school is involved in making sure your child is supported and achieves their full potential.
 Your child’s class teacher:

 - checks on your child’s progress, identifies, plans and delivers any additional help your child may need

 - plans for all children who need extra help

 - monitors this help to make sure it is making a difference for your child